BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 	- monster HP reduced by 50% (so we technically "deal" 100% more damage compared to unmodded PD2)
 	- monster and minion crit chance reduced from 5% to 0% (no crit)
 	- you can leech from all monsters
-	- battle cry duration buffed back from 5 seconds to 12 seconds
+	- BARBARIAN battle cry back at Season 4 DURATION (12s+0.4s/LVL)
 	- BO changed to: lvl 1 +350 hp , mana +175 / stat per lvlup same as PD2,
 	  (basically this lvl 1 BO = unmodded PD2 lvl 21, we got free 20 lvls)
 	  (barb merc provides same bonus as in unmodded PD2-he uses new lvl 1)